ourcaldo/indexnowjs-maindev/terms-of-service.md

 **3. Content and Data Standards**

 You are responsible for all content and data you submit to the Service.
-You must ensure that your use complies with applicable privacy laws and that you have necessary rights to monitor and track the websites and keywords you submit.
+You must ensure that your use complies with applicable privacy laws, our Privacy Policy, and that you have necessary rights to monitor and track the websites and keywords you submit.

 **4. Rate Limits and Fair Use**